 The good news is that injury victims do not have to face this lengthy, complicated process alone.
 An experienced product liability attorney will thoroughly document and appropriately present your bad drug claim.
 A lawyer will also help determine whether a settlement offer from a company is fair or whether you need to file a lawsuit and litigate your claim to receive adequate compensation for your legal damages.
 A lawyer can handle these procedural concerns and strategic decisions for you so that you can focus on recovering from your injuries.

 Drug manufacturers have a legal obligation to make their products safe for the trusting public.
 When they negligently design or manufacture medications, injury victims are entitled to compensation for their losses.
-The Dolman Law Group has more than 46 years of experience in protecting the rights of injury victims in the Clearwater area.
+The Dolman Law Group has more than 46 years of experience in protecting the rights of injury victims in the state of Florida, including throughout the Clearwater area.
 We hold drug manufacturers accountable for their negligence to protect injured clients and to prevent other innocent victims from being injured.
 Call (833) 606-DRUG or contact us online to schedule your free consultation with a personal injury attorney today.